allespin/ollama-chatbot/README.md

 ## 4. Customization

 - **Ollama Model**: Change `OLLAMA_MODEL` in the back-end's `.env` (e.g., `llama3.1`, `mistral`, `gemma2`, etc.)

 - **Bot Personality**: Edit `SYSTEM_PROMPT` in `backend/main.py`

 - **Colors/Theme**: Adjust the HSL variables in `frontend/src/index.css` (`:root` section) and the gradients `from-indigo-500 to-violet-600` used in the components

 - **Without Streaming**: If you prefer complete responses (no typing effect), change the front-end call from `/chat/stream` to `/chat`

 ## Notes

 - CORS on the back-end is set to `*` only to facilitate local development.
-In production, restrict it to your front-end's actual origin.
+In production, restrict it to front-end's actual origin.

 - If a connection error occurs in the chat, check if Ollama is running (`ollama list` to see installed models) and if the back-end is accessible on the configured port.